rchipka/symmetric/README.md

 Another benefit is that the code will work just as well *without* nested block expressions, and they can be added over time as-needed.

-You can label blocks (useful for debugging):
+You also can label blocks (useful for debugging):

 ```javascript
 {{